NBISweden/workshop-reproducible-research/docs/setup.md

 Installing on Windows requires running Singularity through a Vagrant Box, which may be tricky.
 See [instructions here](https://sylabs.io/guides/3.4/user-guide/installation.html#install-on-windows-or-mac).

+!!! note "Note"
+    Last time we checked, the software "Vagrant Manager" was not available for download but the installation of Singularity was successful even without it.

 The Vagrant VirtualBox with Singularity can be started on your Windows 10 PC like this:

-* Open the Vagrant Manager app
 * Open the Git Bash and move with `cd` into the folder `vm-singularity` where you installed Singularity
 * Type `vagrant up` and once this has finished, verify that the Vagrant VirtualBox is running with `vagrant status`
 * Now, type `vagrant ssh`, which will open the Vagrant VirtualBox
-* Here, you will have to download the course material again to obtain a copy within the Vagrant VirtualBox for the Singularity tutorial by typing `git clone https://github.com/NBISweden/workshop-reproducible-research.git`
+* The first time you open the Vagrant VirtualBox like this, you will have to download the course material to obtain a copy for the Singularity tutorial within the Vagrant VirtualBox by typing
+  `git clone https://github.com/NBISweden/workshop-reproducible-research.git`